mitalisinghh7/Resume-Portfolio-Analyzer/README.md

 # 🎓 Resume & Portfolio Analyzer

 This project is part of my participation in the **#Codeunia60DaysOfCode** challenge.
-I’ll be building and improving it step by step over the next 60 days.
+It has been developed step by step to help students and professionals evaluate how well their **resumes** and **portfolios** represent their skills.

 ## 📌 About the Project
-Students and early professionals often struggle to know whether their resumes and portfolios highlight their skills effectively.
-This project aims to make that easier by analyzing resumes (PDF/DOCX) and portfolio links, then providing instant, actionable feedback.
+Students and early professionals often struggle to understand how effective their resumes and portfolios are during job applications.
+This tool simplifies that process by analyzing both resume content and portfolio data to provide detailed feedback.

+The analyzer evaluates:
+- Resume text (PDF/DOCX) for skills, missing keywords, and structure
+- GitHub portfolios for repositories, followers, and contributions
+- Combined insights presented through a clean Streamlit dashboard
+- A downloadable report summarizing key findings

-## 🚀 Planned Features
+## 🚀 Features
-- 📂 Resume Upload (PDF/DOCX)
+- Resume upload and text extraction
-- 🔑 Keyword Analysis (check for important tech skills)
+- Keyword and skill frequency analysis
-- 📊 ATS Score Simulation (compare against job descriptions)
+- ATS score estimation based on job descriptions
-- 🌐 Portfolio Analysis (GitHub/LinkedIn scraping)
+- Portfolio analysis with GitHub statistics
-- 📝 Feedback Report with suggestions & missing sections
+- Automated feedback generation with improvement suggestions
-- ☁️ Word Cloud of strengths
-- 📑 Export as PDF report
+- Combined PDF report of resume and portfolio insights
+- Leaderboard integration for users
+- History tracking for previous analyses

 ## 🛠️ Tech Stack
 - Python
 - PyPDF2 / python-docx
-- NLTK / spaCy for text analysis
+- NLTK / spaCy
-- SQLite for storing feedback history
+- SQLite
-- Streamlit (for dashboard & reports)
+- Streamlit
+- Requests / BeautifulSoup
+- ReportLab

 ---